jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 With a fuction f(link) -> {good, bad} it is easy to show what kind of transformation is good.

 > This is an "onto" relation, which is irreversible since good can mean many links.

+Number of functions can be 2^ALEPH0 since there are 2 elements to be chosen from for any links.

 # The sets